-AARP has opened applications for the 2020 AARP Community Challenge grant program to fund “quick-action” projects that spark change across the country.
+AARP is now accepting applications for the 2020 AARP Community Challenge grant program to fund “quick-action” projects that spark change across the country.
 Now in its fourth year, the program is part of AARP’s nationwide work on Livable Communities.
 Grants can range from several hundred dollars for small, short-term activities to several thousand, or tens of thousands for larger projects.
-In Vermont last year, grants totaling more than $42,000 were awarded to the cities of Newport and Bennington for specific community development projects in those communities.

 The AARP Community Challenge is open to 501(c)(3), 501(c)(4) and 501(c)(6) nonprofits and government entities.
 Other types of organizations will be considered on a case-by-case basis.
 AARP will prioritize projects with permanent or temporary solutions that aim to achieve one or more of the following outcomes:

-Since 2017, AARP has awarded 376 grants through the AARP Community Challenge to nonprofit organizations and government entities representing 50 states, D.C., Puerto Rico and the U.S. Virgin Islands.
+Since 2017, AARP has awarded 376 grants through the AARP Community Challenge to nonprofit organizations and government entities representing 50 states, D.C., Puerto Rico and the U.S. Virgin Islands, including six in Connecticut.
 Visit www.AARP.org/CommunityChallenge to see some of the 2019 winners in action.

-AARP Vermont works in collaboration with communities across the state, bringing people together, and providing resources and expertise to help make Vermont’s counties, towns and cities great places to live for people of all ages.
+AARP Connecticut works in collaboration with communities across the state, bringing people together and providing resources and expertise to help make Connecticut’s counties, towns and cities great places to live for people of all ages.